MattFerraro/CADmium2/README.md

 # TODO (code only)

-- sketching: when a user closes a polygon, have it snap to the starting vertex!
 - Remove the "id" field from cadmium::sketch::Point
 - Simplify the cadmium::common:Plane field to remove extra fields
 - cadmium::sketch::Ring should be a struct not a type alias